5.3 Balance Sheets, Assets, Liabilities, and Equity

 Test Your Knowledge

-Which balance sheet limitation is most important when comparing book values with market values?
+Which limitation is most important when comparing a company's book value with its market value?

 A